rahulraiecb/multimodalinteractionlab.github.io/_pages/about.md

 In my free time
 ======
-Traveling and anything outdoors, mountains and water excites me.
+Traveling and anything outdoors, mountains and water excite me.
 I love meeting new people and learning about them.